 In the 19th Century, when breeding of Persian cats came into the picture, these ones were often bred with Turkey, Afghanistan and Asiatic cats.
 During 1871, these cats were very famous and always made special appearances.
 They were known in the Victorian era and were called the celebrity of the time.

 Through breeding, these cats became fancier with time.
 They are known to have a round head, snobby nose, and chubby cheeks.
-Their fur hair are longer and need to be taken care of on a daily basis.
+Their fur hair is longer and needs to be taken care of on a daily basis.
 Even Angoras were famous in the past, but the Persian cats passed the test with pride.

 Even in the U.S, they became well known than the Maine Coon cat, which once upon time enchanted people with their beauty.
 This American sweetheart, later on, was replaced by a Persian cat.
 In no time, these cats became the most favorite of people, and everyone started hunting for one.